Bosal: Description

 Over the horse's nose the bosal has a thick, stiff wrapper, called a "nose button."
 Beneath the horse's chin, the ends of the bosal are joined at a heavy heel knot.
 The bosal is carried on the animal's head by a headstall, sometimes called a "bosal hanger."

 The rein system of the hackamore is called the mecate.
 The mecate (/məˈkɑːti/ or /məˈkɑːteɪ/) is a long rope, traditionally of horsehair, approximately 20–25 feet long, tied to the bosal in a specialized manner that adjusts the fit of the bosal around the muzzle of the horse, and creates both a looped rein and a long free end that can be used for a number of purposes.
-When a rider is mounted, the free end is coiled and attached to the saddle.
+When a rider is mounted, the free end is coiled and attached to the saddle or tucked into the rider's belt.
 When the rider is dismounted, the mecate is not used to tie the horse to a solid object, but rather is used as a lead rope and a form of longe line as needed.

 On a finished horse, a bosal with a properly balanced heel knot and mecate generally does not require additional support beyond the headstall.
 If needed, however, additional support can be provided by one or two accessories.
-The first is a throatlatch known as a fiador.
+The most common is a throatlatch known as a fiador.
 If a fiador is used, a browband is added to hold the fiador to the headstall.
-Less often, the bosal may be further supported by attaching the nose button to the horse's forelock or the crownpiece of the headstall, using a single thin strap of leather called a forelock hanger.
+Less often, the bosal may be further supported by attaching the nose button to the horse's forelock or the crownpiece of the headstall, using a single thin strap of leather called a frentera.